top of page

 Dedication to Professional Development

-Continuous learning lies at the heart of Intiwasi School's ethos, embodying our unwavering commitment to growth and improvement at every stage of your Intiwasi journey.
+At Intiwasi, continuous learning is at the core of our philosophy, reflecting our unwavering commitment to growth and excellence at every stage of the educational journey.

-We prioritize and invest in on-the-job training, collaborative learning, and transformative coaching experiences to ensure our educators receive the highest-quality professional development.
-At Intiwasi, we believe that the pursuit of knowledge is a lifelong adventure, and we are dedicated to providing a nurturing environment for continuous growth and excellence in education.
+We prioritize ongoing professional development, investing in on-the-job training, collaborative learning, and transformative coaching experiences to ensure our educators receive the highest-quality support and enrichment.

 image.jpg